CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 1a.
-There are no items displayed on the screen (ie search and could not find results) ·	taskBook returns 'there are no items to sort'
+There are no items displayed on the screen (ie search and could not find results)
+    taskBook returns 'there are no items to sort'
 3. User selects the wrong task
-·	User types in a command to return taskBook to the previous page and re-picks the correct task
+    User types in a command to return taskBook to the previous page and re-picks the correct task

-#### Use case: Editing a task
-Precondition: User has selected the task and is viewing the details of the task that he/she wants to edit either after:
-1. Sorting the list of tasks to find a task
-2. Searching for a task
-3. Selecting a task that is already on the main page Case close

-**MSS**

-1. User requests to edit the task
-2. User states the field he/she wants to edit and the edits he/she wants to make
-3.	taskBook edits the details of the task and displays the edited task on the screen.

-**Extensions**

-2. User did not enter a valid field that she wants to edit ·	taskBook returns a 'field not valid' error, and says that edits were not done

 #### Use case: Creating a shortcut